Car insurance

 • How have you financed your car?
 If you bought your car with a finance option, you may be required to get fully comprehensive cover until the loan has been paid in full.

 • Do you need or want any particular benefits?
-If there’s a specific benefit you need but can’t afford expensive cover you could opt for Third Party and just pay for the optional extra.
+If you need a specific benefit but can’t afford expensive cover, consider opting for Third Party and just pay for the extra.

 • What is your claims history?
-If you have not made a claim for several years, then you may be entitled to discounts, which will save you money and make a greater level of cover more affordable.
+If you have not claimed for several years, you may be entitled to a no claims discount, which will save you money and make a higher level of cover more affordable.

 Car insurance types FAQs

-Can I drive another car with comprehensive insurance?
+Can you drive another car with comprehensive insurance?

 What is a no claims discount?

 It’s a discount based on the number of years you’ve held a policy without making a claim.
-The reduction in your premium is based on the number of years you go without making a claim on your policy.
+The reduction in your premium is based on the number of claim-free years you have.
 For example:

 No.of years with no claims % discount